The Structural Electron Microscopy Facility

-The EM Structural group has an extensive array of computers that are networked within the Department of Physiology & Biophysics with internet access maintained by BUSM.
+The EM Structural group has an extensive array of computers that are networked within the Department of Physiology & Biophysics with internet access maintained by the Chobanian & Avedisian School of Medicine.
 The group also carries out large scale single particle processing jobs on a GPU cluster.
 In addition, we have access to the BU Super Computing Facility

 The Greater Boston Area Structural EM Community

-The Structural EM groups at Boston University School of Medicine (comprised of Drs.
+The Structural EM groups at the Chobanian & Avedisian School of Medicine (comprised of Drs.
 C. Akey, E. Bullitt and W. Lehman) are part of a larger group within the greater Boston area:

 This concentration of structural EM groups in Eastern Massachusetts now includes a new, state-of-the-art cryoEM facility at the U Mass Medical School, equipped with a Titan Krios and a Talos Arctica.
 The Massachusetts Structural Biology Club hosts monthly seminars that each include a biological and a technical talk.

 This geographical centralization of laboratories with different and overlapping expertise provides a rich environment for carrying out structural EM studies.
 A perspective post-doctoral fellow could easily plan consecutive post-doctoral stints at different laboratories within the Boston area thereby minimizing disruptions to family and personal lives.